fdaciuk/stream-adventure/README.md

 ## Editing a challenge

-For edit, run "npm install" inside challenge directory, if it has a package.json file.
+For edit, run `npm install` inside challenge directory, if it has a package.json file.

 Enjoy ;)